diegomtz28/Ticket-Lifestyle-Examples/README.md

    - Offer a quick overview of key features if needed
 6. __Close the Ticket:__
    - Confirm with a user that the software is functioning properly and document the steps taken to complete installation

+     **A screenshot of your software managment tool with the requested software highlighted. if checking system requirements show a screenshot of the system properties window.**